Jai-kishan/max-industrials/rules.md

 - created sub pages of services --International Procurement & Supply
 - created sub pages of services --Steel Fabrication & Installation
 - created sub pages of services --Heavy Equipment Supply

+## Tasks
+- change the logo
+- update the site name
+- update email and contant number
+- update address
+- Need to update meta data for all
+- update the location on MAP
+- change the all rights reserved by social coder